mashirui521/udacity-data-algo-project-3/explanation.md

 ## Time and Space Complexity
 **Time complexity**

-Inserting (method `insert`) and finding (method `find`) a word by performing a traversal through the `Trie` by looping over the characters given in the input word.
+Inserting (method `insert`) and finding (method `find`) a word by looping over the characters given in the input word.
 The time complexity is O(n), depending on the number of characters in the word.

 **Space complexity**